joycebrofar/joycebrofar/README.md

 ## About Me

+An avid educator and information technology enthusiast.
+With a Bachelor's degree in Information Technology from AMA Computer College - Santa Cruz, I entered the dynamic world of technology in 2013.
+My journey in the field led me to pursue further academic excellence, and I am currently undertaking a Master's in Information Technology at De La Salle University.

-I am a results-driven IT professional with a comprehensive background in the education sector.
-With hands-on experience as an ICT Coordinator at the Alternative Learning System (ALS) from 2019-2023 and currently serving as an IT Instructor at STI College Calamba, I am passionate about leveraging technology to enhance learning environments.
+With a strong background in IT, I delved into the practical application of technology in education, serving as an ICT Coordinator at the Alternative Learning System from 2013 to 2019.
+This role allowed me to contribute significantly to integrating technology in educational settings, fostering a more inclusive and accessible learning environment.

+Currently, I have the privilege of imparting my knowledge and experience to bright young minds at STI College Calamba, where I am actively engaged in educating and mentoring college students.
+My passion for empowering the next generation through technology and education continues to drive my professional journey.

+Feel free to reach out to me to talk about exciting opportunities in education and technology.
+Let's collaborate and make a positive impact in the digital landscape together!

 ## 📚 Education
 - Master's in Information Technology (Ongoing) at De La Salle University Manila